-- Entrance to the East parking lot, adjacent to Balsam Rd., is located at the farthest northernmost end of campus, directly in front of the Extreme modular building.
+- The entrance to the East parking lot, adjacent to Balsam Rd., is located at the farthest north end of campus, directly in front of the Extreme modular building.

 - Drop off/Pick up is located directly in front of the Gym.
 If you wish to exit your vehicle, stay to the left of the cones, and park in any available parking spaces.
 If you wish to remain in your vehicle, stay to the right of the cones, along the curb.

-- Entrance to our southernmost parking lot is located directly off of Nisqualli Rd.
+- The entrance to our south parking lot is located directly off of Nisqualli Rd.
 No left turns across Nisqualli traffic are permitted.

 - Our West parking lot can be entered via Mariposa Rd.

 - Please be extremely careful at all entrances and exits.

 - No stopping or blocking traffic at any time.

 - Drivers must pull into a parking space if they plan on waiting for any period of time.
 This would include watching a student walk toward the building or walking them to class.